YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    $ mupip load -fill_factor=5 reobs.glo

-This command set the FILL_FACTOR to 5 for loading an extract file in the current database.
+This command sets the FILL_FACTOR to 5 for loading an extract file in the current database.

 Example: